atlasconsulting-no/atlasconsulting.no/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [solnhub-react-js-website-tutorial-project](https://github.com/prabinmagar/solnhub-react-js-website-tutorial-project).
+This website was bootstrapped with [solnhub-react-js-website-tutorial-project](https://github.com/prabinmagar/solnhub-react-js-website-tutorial-project).

 ## Available Scripts